monkins1010/Verusguideassets/VerusPay Installation Guide.md

 As soon as the droplet is created your website will be available on the internet at  http://<<your_ip_of_your_droplet>>

 You will be greeted with a website asking you for your language, choose you language then fill in the form below
-:warning: pick a strong passord and write it down :warning:
+:warning: pick a strong password and write it down :warning:

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/2/wordpress_firstdetails.png)